How do I dissolve and delete a private limited company?

 You must notify the Brønnøysund Register Centre of the decision to dissolve the company by submitting the form entitled 'Coordinated register notification'.
 The minutes from the meeting showing the decision to dissolve, must be enclosed with the notification.
 If new members are elected to the board, these must confirm that they take on the assignment.
 They do this by signing the form Coordinated register notification.
 The decision to dissolve the company is then announced on the Brønnøysund Register Centre´s announcement page.
 Creditors can file their claims against the company to the chairman of board.

 The creditor deadline of six weeks will commence on the date on which the announcement is published.

 The dissolution period

 The company's assets must be converted into cash.
-If you sell the assets during the liquidation of the company, you need to calculate VAT provided the company is liable to VAT.
-Any remaining assets not sold during the liquidation is considered distribution of assets to the shareholders, and VAT should be calculated on the value of these assets.
+If you sell the assets during the dissolution of the company, you need to calculate VAT provided the company is liable to VAT.
+Any remaining assets not sold during the dissolution is considered distribution of assets to the shareholders, and VAT should be calculated on the value of these assets.

 Any remaining equity must be distributed amongst the shareholders.
 This can be done no earlier than six weeks after the dissolution is announced.

 The company must request advance Tax assessment via the tax return.
 The tax return is submitted when the dissolution is completed (when all obligations are settled, all assets are liquidated and profit/loss are accounted for).

 Companies liable to VAT are required to submit the VAT return.

 The Shareholder Register Statement (RF-1086) should be submitted at the same time as the tax return.

 Notify the Brønnøysund Register Centre of the deletion